LEARNING SERVICES GUIDE TO THE ROLE OF SCHOOL PSYCHOLOGISTS

 Did you know?

-School psychologists provide interventions for learning, engagement and positive student outcomes.
+School psychologists provide interventions for learning, engagement and positive learner outcomes.

-School psychologists are experts in mental health and learning in schools.
+School psychologists are experts in mental health and learning in schools and child and family learning centres (CFLCs).
 These are some of our services:

 - Counselling, therapy and programs for students and school communities